-This Operational Procedure Notice (OPN) describes the North Carolina Department of Labor (NCDOL) Occupational Safety and Health (OSH) Division's Special Emphasis Program (SEP) for inspections of establishments in North American Industry Classification System (NAICS) sector 4244, Grocery and Related Product Merchant Wholesalers.
-This SEP covers all North Carolina employers and sites in NAICS 4244.
-The goal of this SEP is to reduce the number of hazards and the number of injuries suffered by employees working at these sites.
-The SEP will include interventions from the Compliance Bureaus, the Consultative Services Bureau (CSB) and the Education, Training and Technical Assistance (ETTA) Bureau.
+The goal of this SEP is to reduce the number of hazards and injuries suffered by employees working at these sites.
+This will be accomplished through interventions from the Compliance Bureaus, the Consultative Services Bureau (CSB) and the Education, Training and Technical Assistance (ETTA) Bureau.